 - Guide to grape wine labelling requirements [PDF, 869 KB]

 For traceability purposes, exporters must keep accurate records for each lot or batch of wine, you must record:

 - the Wine Standards Management Plans ID number the wine was made under.
 (There may be more than one number if, for example, it was produced under one plan and bottled under another).

-- documents that show the wine complies with any relevant overseas market access requirements
+- documents that show the wine complies with any export eligibility and relevant overseas market access requirements

 - the quantity, storage location, and package type

 - the person or business the wine was bought from and sold to.